QubesOS/qubes-doc/configuration/http-filtering-proxy.md

 Introduction
 ------------

-By default Qubes uses a special firewall VM that sits between the networking VM and each AppVM.
+By default, Qubes uses a special firewall VM that sits between the networking VM and each AppVM.
 This VM controls the traffic for AppVMs and can be used to restrict what AppVMs can send or receive.
 The traffic rules can be setup using the filtering rules GUI in Qubes VM manager.
 The manager translates user-defined setup into iptables rules for the firewall VM's kernel.